Cantera/cantera/doc/sphinx/yaml/reactions.rst

 ``Blowers-Masel``
 -----------------

-Includes the fields of an :ref:`elemntary <sec-yaml-elementary>` reaction, except that the ``rate-constant`` field is a :ref:`Blowers-Masel-type <sec-yaml-Blowers-Masel-rate>` list or mapping.
+Includes the fields of an :ref:`elementary <sec-yaml-elementary>` reaction, except that the ``rate-constant`` field is a :ref:`Blowers-Masel-type <sec-yaml-Blowers-Masel-rate>` list or mapping.